llorca93/testin77/public/bundles/fosckeditor/README.md

 Licensed under the GPL, LGPL, and MPL licenses, at your choice.

-Please check the `LICENSE.md` file for more information about the license.2
+Please check the `LICENSE.md` file for more information about the license.